MicrosoftDocs/powerapps-docs/powerapps-docs/user/export-excel-dynamic-worksheet.md

 ---
 # Export data to an Excel dynamic worksheet

 Export your app data to an Excel dynamic worksheet to get the most up-to-date information from your app.
-When you export your data to an Excel dynamic worksheet and then make changes to your data in the app, you can use the refresh feature in Excel to get the lastest information from the app.
+When you export your data to an Excel dynamic worksheet and then make changes to your data in the app, you can use the refresh feature in Excel to get the latest information from the app.

 In the example below, we downloaded an Excel dynamic worksheet then went back to the app and changed the **Reserve for days** column from **5** days to **10**.
-Then opened the Excel worksheet and refreshed the data to get the lastest information from the app.
+Then opened the Excel worksheet and refreshed the data to get the latest information from the app.

 ![Demo of how the Excel to dynamic workseeting feature](media/export-excel-dynamicsworksheet-demo.gif "Demo of how the Excel to dynamic workseeting feature")